StuMason/laravel-coolify/README.md

 After provisioning, you need to:
 1. Add the deploy key to your GitHub repo
 2. Set up a webhook for auto-deploy (the command shows you the URL)

-## API Token

-For `coolify:provision`, you need a root-level API token (admin access).
-For basic operations (deploy, logs, status), a team token works.

 ## Facade